Erneszt-Samudovszky/main-data-projects/README.md

 This repository is created to contain more data projects on various topics.
 It will be updated when a new project is finished.
-Various tools and software will be used, this information can be found in the project-corresponding README file.
+Various types of tools and software will be used, this information can be found in the project folder name.